South Batemans Bay link road

 - Traffic is moving smoothly through the area with a 40km/h speed limit.

-- Essential Energy will soon relocate the power pole enabling us to finish the roundabout by applying a final asphalt concrete seal and line marking.
+- Electrical contractors will soon relocate the power pole enabling us to finish the roundabout by applying a final asphalt concrete seal and line marking.

 - The Glenella Road leg of the intersection with George Bass Drive has been closed to facilitate construction of the roundabout.